-- exam should be administered should be included - A letter from the candidate's supervisor addressing specifics regarding the candidate's experience and why they believe they should sit for the exam (if applicable). - Any other pertinent information from the candidate's employer/professor.
+- An appeal letter from the applicant clearly stating why they believe the decision was wrong.
+Specific information based on facts to show that the exam should be administered should be included - A letter from the candidate's supervisor addressing specifics regarding the candidate's experience and why they believe they should sit for the exam (if applicable). - Any other pertinent information from the candidate's employer/professor.

 The appeal should be sent to staff@certifiedmedicalinterpreters.org within 30 days of receipt of notification of the adverse decision.
 The National Board reviews exam appeals by email within thirty (30) days of receipt of the appeal.
 Notice of the final determination shall be provided to the appellant within ten (10) business days of the decision.
 The determination of the Board of Directors of the National Board will be final.